 User/UE or relay geographical location, time of the day, load, speed

-[PR 5.5-1] The 5G system shall support mechanisms to control UEs selection of mobile base station relays and UEs access to the 5G network via a mobile base station relay (e.g. mounted on a vehicle), based on user preference, e.g. for manual selection of a specific relay.
+[PR 5.5-1] The 5G system shall support mechanisms to control UEs selection of vehicle relay nodes and UEs access to the 5G network via a vehicle relay node, based on user preference, e.g. for manual selection of a specific relay.

-[PR 5.6-2] The 5G system shall provide means to ensure that UEs (e.g. inside a vehicle), once provided with 5G access and connectivity via a mobile base station relay (e.g. mounted on the vehicle), remain connected via the relay.
+[PR 5.6-2] The 5G system shall provide means to ensure that UEs, once provided with 5G access and connectivity via a vehicle relay node, remain connected via the relay (e.g. for UEs located inside the vehicle).

-[PR 5.8-1] The 5G system shall be able to provide a means to perform load balancing among mobile base station relays (e.g. mounted on vehicles).
+[PR 5.8-1] The 5G system shall be able to provide a means to perform load balancing among vehicle relay nodes.

-NOTE: This requirement is intended to provide the capability for the 5G system (UEs/ mobile base station relays) to be able to optimize the load of network resources whenever possible
+NOTE: This requirement is intended to provide the capability for the 5G system (UEs/ vehicle relay nodes) to be able to optimize the load of network resources whenever possible

-[PR 5.9-1]: The 5G system shall support providing location service for the UEs accessing to the 5GS network via a mobile base station relay (e.g. mounted on a vehicle).
+[PR 5.9-1]: The 5G system shall support providing location service for the UEs accessing to the 5GS network via a vehicle relay node.

-[PR 5.9-2]: The 5G system shall support providing location information to a requesting UE or other location entity, for UEs accessing the 5GS network via a mobile base station relay (e.g. mounted on a vehicle), considering e.g. specific location granularity, and efficient UE power consumption.
+[PR 5.9-2]: The 5G system shall support providing location information to a requesting UE or other location entity, for UEs accessing the 5GS network via a vehicle relay node, considering e.g. specific location granularity, and efficient UE power consumption.

-[PR.5.15.6-1] The 5G System shall be able to support dynamic deployment and configuration of one or more mobile base station relays (e.g. mounted on vehicles) for providing ad-hoc indoor coverage extension in specific locations.
+[PR.5.15.6-1] The 5G System shall be able to support dynamic deployment and configuration of one or more vehicle relay nodes (e.g. mounted on vehicles) for providing ad-hoc indoor coverage extension in specific locations.

-[PR5.16.6-1] The 5G System shall be able to support mobile base station relays (e.g. mounted on vehicles) using NR satellite access to connect to a remote donor RAN node via a satellite link.
+[PR5.16.6-1] The 5G System shall be able to support vehicle relay nodes using NR satellite access to connect to a remote donor RAN node via a satellite link.

-[PR-5.17-1] The 5G system shall be able to support RAN sharing between multiple PLMNs for UEs connected to 5G network via mobile base station relays (e.g. mounted on vehicles), where the donor RAN node is able to inter-connect to the multiple 5G core networks sharing the RAN.
+[PR-5.17-1] The 5G system shall be able to support RAN sharing between multiple PLMNs for UEs connected to 5G network via vehicle relay nodes, where the donor RAN node is able to inter-connect to the multiple 5G core networks sharing the RAN.

-NOTE: the above requirement assumes that the mobile base station relays broadcast all PLMN-Ids of the sharing PLMN operators.
+NOTE: the above requirement assumes that the vehicle relay nodes broadcast all PLMN-Ids of the sharing PLMN operators.

 Mobility and Service Continuity

-[PR.5.12.6-1] The 5G system shall provide means for a UE to select a suitable mobile base station relay (e.g., mounted on a vehicle that has a similar trajectory as the UE)
+[PR.5.12.6-1] The 5G system shall provide means for a UE to select a suitable vehicle relay node (e.g., that has a similar trajectory as the UE)

-[PR 5.7-1] The 5G system shall be able to provide a means to optimize cell selection and minimize unnecessary cell reselection (between mobile base station relays or between mobile base station relays and macro RAN) in the presence of mobile base station relays (e.g. mounted on vehicles).
+[PR 5.7-1] The 5G system shall be able to provide a means to optimize cell selection and minimize unnecessary cell reselection (between vehicle relay nodes or between vehicle relay nodes and macro RAN) in the presence of vehicle relay nodes .

-NOTE: This requirement is intended to provide the capability for the 5G system (UEs/ mobile base station relays) to be able to optimize selection of a mobile base station relay, e.g., in a vehicle where the UE is on board (or that moved together so far or that is expected to move together).
+NOTE: This requirement is intended to provide the capability for the 5G system (UEs/ vehicle relay nodes) to be able to optimize selection of a vehicle relay node, e.g., in a vehicle where the UE is on board (or that moved together so far or that is expected to move together).

-[PR 5.7-2] The 5G system shall be able to provide a means to minimize unnecessary handover (between mobile base station relays, or between mobile base station relays and macro RAN) for a UE while served via an mobile base station relay (e.g. mounted on a vehicle), e.g., based on UE and relay relative mobility or speed.
+[PR 5.7-2] The 5G system shall be able to provide a means to minimize unnecessary handover (between vehicle relay nodes, or between vehicle relay nodes and macro RAN) for a UE while served via an vehicle relay node, e.g., based on UE and relay relative mobility or speed.